biof-309-python/BIOF309-2016-Fall/README.md

 1. Look at a task and determine if you can or should automate it
 2. Create working python programs using the basic features of the python language
-3. Understand the difference between different sets of objects in the python programming language (list, dictionary)
+3. Understand the difference between different sets of objects in the python programmign language (list, dictionary)
 4. Do basic data analysis with python using numpy, pandas
 5. Plot data using python
 6. Write bioinformatics programs utilizing the biopython package